Pig virus squeezes Hillshire profits; sausage prices to increase

 The Chicago-based maker of Jimmy Dean sausages and Ball Park hot dogs was one of the first companies to state publicly that the porcine epidemic diarrhoea virus, or PEDv, was hurting its bottom line - and it will not be the last, analysts said.

-Hillshire's net sales increased 1 percent to $984 million, but operating income declined by 35 percent, pressuring margins.
+Hillshire's net sales increased 1 percent to $984 million (617.7 million pounds), but operating income declined by 35 percent, pressuring margins.

 "As we've moved into the second quarter, we've begun to take additional pricing actions," Hillshire President Sean Connolly said, adding that sales volumes could decline as consumers adapt to higher prices at the grocery store.